ATLauncher/ATLauncher/README.md

 Reserved.Major.Minor.Revision.Stream

-So for 3.2.1.0 the major number is 2 and minor number is 1 and revision number is 0.
+So, for 3.2.1.0 the major number is 2 and minor number is 1 and revision number is 0.
 Reserved is used as a base, only incremented on complete rewrites.
 The stream is optional.

 Major should be incremented when large changes/features are made.